-Most companies try and solve this problem with traditional sizing guides.
-Here is an example of Nordstrom’s sizing guide below.
-Although it breaks out the different sizes, it is unrelatable.
 Most of us don’t know our specific measurements, how to get them, or what it means when they’re on our body.
-Even if customers knew how to measure their body it’s a huge friction point.
+Even if customers knew how to measure their body it’s still a huge point of friction.

 Nordstrom knows this and has tried to supplement with additional resources: expert tips, video tutorials but all efforts have fallen short.

 Allbirds sells full-sized shoes and needed to eliminate barriers for customers who wanted to know whether or not they should order a size down or up.